 Broken or Fractured Teeth

-Whether it’s their favorite toy, a delicious piece of bone or the random piece of furniture around the house, dogs are well known for their inherent tendency to chew on things and are often afflicted with either fractured or broken teeth as a result.
-While some fractures maybe limited to the enamel or dentin; the outer surfaces of the teeth; others may extend to the pulp, which contains the nerves and blood vessels supplying nutrients to the tooth.
-In either case, the level of damage can cause a great deal of pain and discomfort to the canine and may even affect its ability to eat.
+Whether it’s their favorite toy, a delicious piece of bone, or the random piece of furniture around the house, dogs are well known for their inherent tendency to chew on things and are often afflicted with either fractured or broken teeth as a result.
+The level of damage can cause a great deal of pain and discomfort to the canine and may even affect its ability to eat.
 In extreme cases, dogs may even experience a dramatic drop in activity level as the pain may become unbearable and difficult to tolerate.

 “Julian and his staff are the BEST!!!
 They are knowledgeable and friendly.
 Oakley (my lab) loves visiting them; they always have treats for her :) Julian has a true love for animals, and always recommends the best treatment options with my dogs best interest at heart.
 I highly recommend them to everyone in the area looking for a solid vet.”
 Derek Binette